-The Medical Minute: Solitaire for stroke -- It's not a gameMay 22nd, 2012 in Cardiology /
+The Medical Minute: Solitaire for stroke -- It's not a gameMay 22, 2012 By Kevin M Cockroft in Medicine & Health / Cardiology

 Stroke is the fourth leading cause of death in North America -- down from third.
 Despite this "improvement," stroke remains the leading cause of adult disability.
 Ischemic strokes, caused by blood vessel blockages, are by far the most common type of stroke.
 For ischemic strokes, early intervention is crucial.
 The only drug FDA approved for the treatment of ischemic stroke is tissue plasminogen activator (tPA).
 Unfortunately, this drug must be given very soon after stroke onset, within the first three hours for most people and up to four and a-half hours for some.